-We did not make any stock option grants or other equity awards to our executive officers during the year ended December 31, 2024.
-In May 2025, the Board made awards of 2,500,000 RSUs and zero shares remain authorized under the 2024 Plan.
+We did not make any stock option grants or other equity awards to our executive officers during the year ended December 31, 2023.

 Outstanding Equity Awards at Fiscal Year-End

 The following table sets forth outstanding equity awards to our named executive officers as of December 31, 2024.